syntax-tree/nlcst/readme.md

 ## List of Utilities

 *   [`nlcst-is-literal`](https://github.com/syntax-tree/nlcst-is-literal)
-    — Check whether a node is meant literally;
+    — Check whether a node is meant literally
 *   [`nlcst-normalize`](https://github.com/syntax-tree/nlcst-normalize)
-    — Normalize a word for easier comparison;
+    — Normalize a word for easier comparison
 *   [`nlcst-search`](https://github.com/syntax-tree/nlcst-search)
-    — Search for patterns in an NLCST tree;
+    — Search for patterns in an NLCST tree
 *   [`nlcst-to-string`](https://github.com/syntax-tree/nlcst-to-string)
-    — Stringify a node;
+    — Stringify a node
 *   [`nlcst-test`](https://github.com/syntax-tree/nlcst-test)
-    — Validate a NLCST node;
+    — Validate a NLCST node

 In addition, see [**Unist**][unist] for other utilities which work with **retext** nodes.